polyium/.github/profile/README.md

 ## Open-Source

-Visit our public repositories for officially supported and maintained codebases.
+See our public repositories for officially supported and maintained codebases!
+We use these same projects in various applications and internal tooling.

+We're always open to contributions and discussion.

 ### Licensing

-Unless otherwise absent or noted, Polyium projects are released under the MIT License.
+**MIT License** unless otherwise restricted.